-SECTION J: DISTANCE EDUCATION POLICY
+SECTION J: ONLINE EDUCATION POLICY

-J.1 Definition of Distance Education
+J.1 Definition of Online Education

-MACTE requires that on-site and distance education certification course levels are evaluated using the same standards and competencies and that they achieve the same outcomes.
+MACTE requires that on-site and online education certification course levels are evaluated using the same standards and competencies and that they achieve the same outcomes.

-Definitions of distance education in the context of Montessori teacher education certification courses:
+Definitions of online education in the context of Montessori teacher education certification courses:

-Distance education: Education in which instruction is delivered when the adult learner and instructor are not together in residence.
+Online education: Education in which instruction is delivered when the adult learner and instructor are not together in residence.
 The program needs to clearly state the method of delivery and the delivery needs to be interactive.

-Distance education program: A program, which conducts classes where the adult learner and faculty are not together in residence, offers the majority of its required certification courses via distance education.
+Online education program: A program, which conducts classes where the adult learner and faculty are not together in residence, offers the majority of its required certification courses via online education.

-Distance education certification course: A Montessori teacher education certification course that an adult learner can complete primarily at a distance from the site at which the accredited program is located.
+Online education certification course: A Montessori teacher education certification course that an adult learner can complete primarily online from the site at which the accredited program is located.